egberts/vim-syntax-nftables/README.md

   - Files starting with `#!nft` shebang
 - Works with Vim and Neovim
 - Tested with dark/light color schemes
-- Strictly LL(1), explosive deterministic syntax pathways
+- Strictly LL(1), explosive deterministic syntax pathways, but it is complete.

 ---